Krusty the Clown: Development

-Dan Castellaneta based his voice characterization on Chicago television's Bob Bell.
+Dan Castellaneta based Krusty's voice on Chicago television performer Bob Bell.

-The third season episode "Like Father, Like Clown" is the first to establish that Krusty is Jewish.
-Krusty's religion had not been part of the original concept, the idea to make Krusty Jewish came from then head writer Jay Kogen.
-The episode is a parody of The Jazz Singer, which is about a son with a strict religious upbringing who defies his father to become an entertainer.
-In order to make "Like Father, Like Clown" a full parody of The Jazz Singer, the decision was made to make Krusty Jewish and have his father be a rabbi.
-Krusty's real last name, Krustofsky, was pitched by Al Jean.
-Krusty's father Rabbi Hyman Krustofsky was played by Jackie Mason, who won a Primetime Emmy Award for Outstanding Voice-Over Performance for the episode.
-It was established in "Krusty Gets Busted" that Krusty is illiterate.
-This was shown in subsequent episodes like "Itchy & Scratchy & Marge" but the trait was dropped after the first few seasons because it was hard for the writers to write for an illiterate character.
+The season 3 episode "Like Father, Like Clown" first establishes that Krusty is Jewish.
+His religion was not part of the original concept; writers Jay Kogen and Wallace Wolodarsky proposed the idea.
+The episode parodies The Jazz Singer, in which a son defies his father to become an entertainer despite his strict religious upbringing.
+To complete the parody, the writers made Krusty Jewish and his father a rabbi.
+Al Jean proposed Krusty's surname, Krustofsky.
+Jackie Mason played Krusty's father, Rabbi Hyman Krustofsky, and won a Primetime Emmy Award for Outstanding Voice-Over Performance for the episode.

+"Krusty Gets Busted" establishes that Krusty is illiterate.
+Subsequent episodes such as "Itchy & Scratchy & Marge" retained the trait, but the writers dropped it after the first few seasons because it limited the stories they could tell about him.

-Krusty's design has undergone several subtle changes since the early years.
-For the episode "Homie the Clown", Krusty's design was permanently enhanced and he was given a different shaped mouth muzzle and permanent bags under his eyes in order to distinguish him from Homer.
-In the episode "Lisa's Wedding", which is set fifteen years in the future, Krusty's design was significantly altered to make him look considerably older and was based on Groucho Marx.
+For "Homie the Clown", the artists permanently revised Krusty's muzzle and added bags under his eyes to distinguish him from Homer.
+In "Lisa's Wedding", set fifteen years in the future, the artists based an older version of Krusty on Groucho Marx.